bitwiseworks/python-os2/Doc/library/ttk.rst

 Layouts
 ^^^^^^^

-A layout can be just None, if it takes no options, or a dict of options specifying how to arrange the element.
+A layout can be just ``None``, if it takes no options, or a dict of options specifying how to arrange the element.
 The layout mechanism uses a simplified version of the pack geometry manager: given an initial cavity, each element is allocated a parcel.
 Valid